gabru-md/quantum-defense/STORY.md

 *   **Bomb Towers:** Explosive bursts of data, designed to control the chaotic swarms.
 *   **Slowing Towers:** Waves of temporal distortion, slowing the relentless advance of the Glitches.

+## The Flow of Energy

+In the Quantum Realm, **Energy** is the fundamental resource.
+It is the lifeblood of your defense, allowing you to construct new Echo Towers and repair damaged ones.
+You acquire Energy by eliminating Glitches; their chaotic forms dissipate into raw energy upon destruction, which you can then harness.
+However, be mindful: your most powerful ability, the Resonance Wave, also consumes this vital Energy.

 ## The Nature of the Glitches

 The Glitches you face are as varied as the data they were born from: